analogdevicesinc/msdk/USERGUIDE.md

 ## Overview

-The Maxim Microcontrollers SDK (MSDK), now a part of [Analog Devices](https://www.analog.com/en/index.html), contains the necessary software and tools to develop firmware for the [MAX-series Microcontrollers](https://www.maximintegrated.com/en/products/microcontrollers.html).
+The Maxim Microcontrollers SDK (MSDK), now a part of [Analog Devices](https://www.analog.com/en/index.html), contains the necessary software and tools to develop firmware for the [MAX32xxx and MAX78xxx Microcontrollers](https://www.maximintegrated.com/en/products/microcontrollers.html).
 That includes register files and system startup files to enable low-level development for its [supported parts](#supported-parts).
 It also provides higher level peripheral driver APIs (written in C) alongside various utilities, third-party libraries, Board Support Packages (BSPs) and a set of example programs for each microcontroller.

 Additionally, a GCC-based toolchain is included and builds are managed by a system of Makefiles (See [GNU Make](https://www.gnu.org/software/make/manual/)).
 Flashing and debugging are enabled by a [custom fork of OpenOCD](https://github.com/Analog-Devices-MSDK/openocd).
 The MSDK's toolchain and build system offers a Command Line Interface (CLI), and project files for [supported development environments](#supported-development-environments) are maintained that build on top of that CLI.